mobileka/newbson/readme.md

 You can also do the following:

 ```
-// get contents of the file
-let contents = try newbson.getContents()

-// get file contents as an array of bytes (`[UInt8]`)
-let bytes = try newbson.getBytes()

 // get file contents as `Data`
-let jsonData = try newbson.getData()
+if let jsonData = newbson.getData() {
+	// you have it
+}
 ```

-It can be useful because some JSON libraries are able to serialize only one of the above data types.
+It can be useful because other JSON libraries nostly work with the above data type

 ## Why?

-As a person coming from PHP, Ruby, JavaScript and other dynamically typed languages, I find reading and deserializing local JSON files in Swift difficult.

-Generally, it requires four steps:

-1. Read a file as a `String`
-2. Convert it to an array of bytes `[UInt8]`
-3. Convert the array to `Data`
-4. And finally deserialize it
+I've originally created this library because I just started learning Swift and I didn't know the shortest way to read a local JSON file at that moment.

 Another problem is related to the current position of Swift: it's being mainly used for iOS and Mac development, so sometimes it's hard to find answers working equally well on Mac and Linux platforms.

-All the above makes a simple task of JSON handling hard for newbies like me.

-I tried to make it a bit simpler for fellow newbies ;)
+I still believe that this library provides a cleaner API, so it's still can be useful sometimes.
+It's also useful for newbies as a source of documentation and a simple example of testing with XCTest and AAA methodology (when possible).

 ## License